SmoothSpatula/SmoothSpatula-DPSindicator/README.md

 # DPSindicator
-Share Indicator for Risk of Rain Returns
+DPS Indicator for Risk of Rain Returns

+Displays both your and other player's current DPS.